Introduction To Hybrid Outsourcing

 The hybrid solution success relies on your in-house team being in the driver’s seat.
 They can shut off access to everything for any provider within seconds (there’s an app for that), but as necessary is that to the outside provider, they are both the voice of the agency AND the voice of the client, and without this crucial link, the model won’t work well.

 For example, let’s say you are building a new website for ABC Plumbing, and your team meets with the client to gather vision and expectations.
-Then later, when working with the provider, they represent the client and represent your agency’s voice and expectations.
+Then later, when working with the provider, they represent the client and your agency’s voice and expectations.
 For instance, your company has a protocol for approving outsourced work and facilitating communications with external providers.
 They must adhere to these consistently with professionalism because they represent the business.

 Avoid services that specialize in everything.
-You don’t want to have all your departments semi-outsourced to the same provider because then you depend on the provider.
+You don’t want to have all your departments semi-outsourced to the same provider because you depend on the provider.
 Instead, try to find a provider that focuses heavily on the service you seek to outsource.